boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

 A zkChannels network for a given merchant follows a 'hub-and-spoke' topology.
 A hub-and-spoke topology consists of multiple outlying components (the customers), each of which is connected to a central component (the merchant).

 zkChannels on Tezos is built out two main components:
-* [`zkAbacus`](https://github.com/boltlabs-inc/blindsigs-protocol/releases/download/ecc-review/zkchannels-protocol-spec-v3.pdf).
-This component contains the functionality for a customer and a merchant to open, track payments, and collaboratively close a channel.
-This component does not interact with a payment network.
+* `zkAbacus`: [The zkAbacus component](https://github.com/boltlabs-inc/blindsigs-protocol/releases/download/ecc-review/zkchannels-protocol-spec-v3.pdf) contains the functionality for a customer and a merchant to open, track payments, and collaboratively close a channel.
+This component does not interact with a blockchain.
-* [`TezosEscrowAgent`](5-tezos-escrowagent.md): A Tezos realization of the `zkEscrowAgent` functionality.
-This component provides the functionality for a customer and a merchant to open and close a zkChannels escrow account as a [Tezos smart contract](2-contract-origination.md#tezos-smart-contract).
+* `TezosEscrowAgent`: [The TezosEscrowAgent component](5-tezos-escrowagent.md) provides the functionality for a customer and a merchant to open and close a zkChannels escrow account as a Tezos smart contract.
+Formally, this is a realization of the [zkEscrowAgent functionality](https://github.com/boltlabs-inc/blindsigs-protocol/releases/download/ecc-review/zkchannels-protocol-spec-v3.pdf) for Tezos.

 We briefly describe the protocol in four phases: System Setup and Merchant Initialization, Channel Establishment, Channel Payments, and Channel Closure.

 ## System Setup and Merchant Initialization
-Primitive specification and defaults are given [here](1-setup.md#system-setup) Each merchant using zkChannels generates long-lived public keys and parameters for use with all zkChannels as detailed [here](1-setup.md#merchant-setup).
+Primitive specification and defaults are given [here](1-setup.md#system-setup).
+Each merchant using zkChannels generates long-lived public keys and parameters for use with all zkChannels as detailed [here](1-setup.md#merchant-setup).
+The merchant also initializes their [databases](merchant-database.md).

 ## Channel Establishment

-The customer and merchant agree on parameters, initialize a `zkAbacus` channel, open and fund a Tezos smart contract, and activate the `zkAbacus` channel as detailed [here](2-channel-establishment.md).
+The customer and merchant agree on parameters, initialize a `zkAbacus` channel, originate and fund a Tezos smart contract, and activate the `zkAbacus` channel as detailed [here](2-channel-establishment.md).
+Details specific to the smart contract functionality are given [here](5-tezos-escrowagent.md).

 ## Channel Payments
-Channel payments are specified in 4.4 of the [zkChannels Protocol](https://github.com/boltlabs-inc/blindsigs-protocol/releases/download/ecc-review/zkchannels-protocol-spec-v3.pdf).
-The customer initiates all payment requests, but both positive and negative payment values are supported.
+Channel payments are specified using zkAbacus as a building block [here](3-channel-payments.md).
+For full details, please see the [zkChannels Protocol document](https://github.com/boltlabs-inc/blindsigs-protocol/releases/download/ecc-review/zkchannels-protocol-spec-v3.pdf).

 In zkChannels, the customer offers a payment in return for a service from a merchant.
 If the merchant agrees to this payment and to provide the requested service, the parties run `zkAbacus.Pay` on the agreed-upon amount.
+The customer initiates all payment requests, but both positive and negative payment values are supported.

 A zkChannel may be thought of a _sequence of _states__; the `zkAbacus` component allows state updates via `zkAbacus.Pay`:
 * The customer always has a _payment tag_ for the current state, which they "spend" in `zkAbacus.Pay`.